 Some narrowboaters call it cheating but at the same time are perhaps a little envious of the ability to zoom along the motorways for a couple of hours, then slip the boat in, to be at a new waterway or to support a local restoration project or to trail and cruise in another country.

-The Inland Waterways Association (IWA) Restoration Committee is well aware that the perceived value to the public of a restoration project is enormously increased if there is an opportunity to see boats on the water.
-It is often only the trail boaters that can provide this support on isolated sections and is the ‘raison d’etre’ for the IWA National Trail Boat Festival.
-Who else can get on to the higher reaches of the Lancaster or the Grantham or many other isolated waters.
-At less than 1 foot draught, these little boats venture into waters not yet suited to their big sisters.
+The Inland Waterways Association (IWA) Restoration Committee is well aware that the presence of our boats on the water greatly enhances the public’s perception of the worth of any restoration project.
+It is often only the trail boaters that can provide this support on isolated sections and is the ‘raison d’etre’ for the annual IWA National Trail Boat Festival.
+Who else can get on to the Monmouthshire and Brecon; Stroudwater; Grand Western; Bridgwater and Taunton; Wilts & Berks; Wey and Arun and Chesterfield canals or many other isolated waters?
+At less than one foot (30 cm) draught, these little boats venture into waters not yet suited to their big sisters.

-The club is active in the Association of Waterways Cruising Clubs.
-There are advantages to WBOC members in being able to use other club’s slipways around the system but because WBOC has no reciprocal facilities, such hospitality has to be repaid in other ways.
+The Club is active in the Association of Waterways Cruising Clubs.
+There are obvious advantages to WBOC members in being able to use other club’s slipways around the system but because WBOC has no reciprocal facilities, such hospitality has to be repaid in other ways.
 Club members have in the past filled the AWCC posts of National Chairman, National Technical officer, and regional officers as well as representing AWCC on various other National bodies.

 A recent campaign of the Club, influenced by their frequent Club trips to France, was to persuade BW, EA and other Navigation Authorities to move towards a national boat licence.
 The Club initiated and supports the BW/EA Gold licence and the BW Explorer licence.

 Another campaign is to protect existing and promote new slipways across the waterway network.